Table of Contents ×

 Therefore, Rapid Learning Institute released a training video to educate people about being professional salespeople.

-The video included a scientific explanation to make the point more substantial, but it does not contain unnecessarily copious details.
+The video included a scientific explanation to make the point more substantial, but it did not contain unnecessarily copious details.

 The video did not directly tell salespeople to change their habit of bombarding clients with sales pitches.